|A neutral, straight, conducting wire contains equal amounts of positive and

 A conducting rod of length L lying in the xy-plane pivots with constant angular velocity ω counterclockwise about the origin.
 A constant magnetic field of magnitude B0 is oriented in the z-direction.
 Will a motional emf be induced in the rod?
 If yes, which end of the rod will have a positive voltage?

-If you miss having regular lectures, consider these video lectures from MIT Open Courseware.
+If you miss having regular lectures, consider this video lecture.